GISU2KM/ScientificJulia/development_workflow.md

 ## Keeping local packages outside of julia directory

 In Julia 1.0 when developing packages you want to be using `Pkg.dev` instead of `Pkg.add`.
-This will tell the package manager to treat the package differently in to main ways:
+This will tell the package manager to treat the package differently in two main ways:

 * The package manager will never touch these files.
 Git operations are the user responsability
 * The project will be stateful.
 That is , its state depends on the current content of the files at the path